GfSE/SAF-Specification/viewpoints/Physical-Context-Definition-Viewpoint.md

 * [Acquirer](../stakeholders.md#Acquirer)
 ## Concern
 * What kind of test equipment is necessary to test the system elements?
-* What are the external entity(s) the SOI interacts with in the respective context?
-* What is the SOI boundary definition?
-* What are necessary enabling system(s)?
 * What is the System Boundary definition?
 * How does the SOI or a SOI element interact with the test environment?
+* What are necessary enabling systems?
+* What are the External Entities the System interacts with in the respective context?
 ## Presentation
 The following artifact(s) support the modeling activities:
 A) The physical context definition diagram defines the elements available in the context.
 At least one context definition diagram is generated per identified context.
 For each identified context a BDD featuring: